tusharmath/reactive-storage/README.md

 # Reactive Storage

-*Version 1 has been deprecated for being toooooo opinionated*

 Exposes a simple function to create a stream from any immutable data store.
 The stream emits a value only if there is a change.

 ### Installation